thenameisluk/Dream/experiments/2-elfgen/readme.md

 while it wouldn't be an issue if we were writing it in stream directly

-we weren't, we needed to have it somewhere in memory
+but it would introduce more issues, we needed to have it somewhere in memory

 **solution**